repercussive/braincache-jquery/README.md

 Braincache is a game designed to test your working memory.
 It's simple in concept - just click on words you haven't seen before - but it provides a neat challenge.

 This version was created simply with HTML.
-CSS, JavScript & jQuery, but I also made the game with:
+CSS, JavScript & jQuery, but I also made alternative versions of the game using:

 - React (click [here](https://github.com/repercussive/braincache-react))
 - Vue (click [here](https://github.com/repercussive/braincache-vue))